samplchallenges/SAMPL6/pKa_challenge_instructions.md

 - Fill one `typeIII_macroscopic_pKas.csv` template file for all predicted molecules.
 - For each molecule, report as many macroscopic pKas as your method predicts.
 For each macroscopic pKa create a new line that starts with molecule ID as identifier.
 - Report pKa values to two decimal places (e.g. 10.71).
-- Reporting the standard error of the mean (SEM) is optional, but if it is reported, should be reported to two decimal places (e.g. 1.02).
+- Reporting the standard error of the mean (SEM) is optional and encouraged.
+If it is reported, SEM should be reported to two decimal places (e.g. 1.02).
 - For values for which you don't have an estimate, leave that cell of the csv table empty.

 ## A warning about enumerated microstates and requesting the missing microstates